GFZ/enpt/docs/installation.rst

     $ conda install -c conda-forge enpt

-This is the preferred method to install EnPT, as it will always installs the most recent stable release and automatically resolves all the dependencies.
+This is the preferred method to install EnPT, as it always installs the most recent stable release and automatically resolves all the dependencies.